A TIME TO BE BORN AND A TIME TO DIE (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

 There are several instances recorded in the Scriptures in which a saint was advised of the time of his death.
 Except for Hezekiah, the men of God who were notified did not mournfully beg God to change His mind.
 The Word speaks of their being gathered to their people; not of their perishing but of being gathered to their relatives and friends who had gone on before.

-Then Abraham gave up the ghost, and died in a good old age, an old man, and full of years; and was gathered to his people.
+Then Abraham breathed his last and died in a good old age, an old man and full of years, and was gathered to his people.
 (Genesis 25:8)

 “Was gathered to his people.”